Debt Funds Types in India – After Sebi Categorization.

 Here, there a misconception among people that lower the credit quality that higher the probability of bond issuer defaults.

-Let’s Assume that a company called X has credit rating “AAA” which is highest rating for bonds.
+Let’s assume that a company called X has a credit rating “AAA” which is the highest rating for bonds.

 Here, please do not assume that this rating will remain permanently.

-Recently, DHFL rating fallen steeply because rating down grade as its financial health has gone down badly.
+Recently, the DHFL rating fallen steeply because rating downgrade as its financial health has gone down badly.

-Similarly, a low rated bond, can be given high rating if it’s financial health improves.
+Similarly, a low rated bond can be given a high rating if it’s financial health improves.